mcrdjr/Selenium/README.md

 Some day this will be running on Heroku
 Right now you will need to manually run node init.js to populate Salesforce

+All of this assumes you have the custom object from the Leaderboard repository -

 To get app up and running -